-Employees are required to abide by the provisions of the acceptable use agreement and administrative procedures.
+Employees are required to abide by the provisions of the district's acceptable use agreement and administrative procedures.
 Failure to do so can result in suspension of access or termination of privileges and may lead to disciplinary and legal action.
-Employees with questions about computer use and data management can contact the high school Principal, Mr. Robert Weyman.
+Employees with questions about computer use and data management can contact the technology and information management department linked below: